 Your furry friends are part of your family, so it’s only natural you want the best options to take care of them.
 But a vet bill can come at you suddenly and add up faster than you can say “intravenous.”

 One option is pet health insurance.
-It grew out of the human healthcare industry where your insurance coverage pays for types of procedures or a certain amount of your doctor’s bills; a few companies recognized that pet owner may benefit from the same kind of help, and they started offering coverage to apply to vet and animal hospital procedures.
+It grew out of the human healthcare industry where your insurance coverage pays for types of procedures or a certain amount of your doctor’s bills; a few companies recognized that pet owner may benefit from the same kind of help, and they started offering pet insurance coverage to apply to vet and animal hospital procedures.

 Some employers offer it as part of benefits packages for employees but don’t worry if your office doesn’t.
-You can find pet insurance and buy it separately no matter what kind of coverage you have for yourself and the other humans in your family.
+You can find pet insurance and buy it separately no matter what kind of insurance coverage you have for yourself and the other humans in your family.
 That means you’re free to shop around and find the best coverage on offer for your kitty to stay in top shape.

 Two major players in the pet insurance game are Petplan and Healthy Paws Pet Insurance.
 They both offer payment help with a vet bill in exchange for a monthly fee, and they both cover all sorts of cats.
 But as with human health insurance, the differences are in the details – this is what you’ll need to study closely to see what works best for you.